momochi000/typewar/README.md

 I'm thinking 2 counters, 1 red 1 green or something equally opposing.
 One counting correct and one incorrect characters
 #### Add devise and player model and allow people to create accounts and log in
+#### Difficulty scale.
+Need a system which adjusts the difficulty of the game mechanics.
+I want difficulty of gameplay to be separate from difficulty of the battle.
+The difficulty of fighting a particular monster should be based upon the stat/level difference between the player and that monster, but the difficulty of typing the words (for example) should be scalable outside of that.
+Will need to make it harder for someone who can type really fast.
 #### Adjust game behavior based on stats from player and npc
 #### Gather stats on player typing.
 Create an object for each keypress with a timestamp.
 Send back to server and save.
 #### Damage counters (numbers flying off hits) Show damage numbers above enemy when they take damage
 #### Tweak balance so that text flies at the player more smoothly (from the npc)
+#### REFACTOR: make event naming consistent.
+Either camel case or underscored, pick one and run with it
+#### REFACTOR: the way npc and players take damage
+Need to pass in or identify the source of the damage.
+For example when npc dies, the event it publishes/broadcasts should contain info about who killed it.
 #### BUG: when 2 fragments starting with the same text are typed, when one wins
 For example:
     South Dakota